Instead of pumping money into financial markets, Hammond should fund infrastructure and green technology - or give households a direct cash boost.

 Instead of pumping money into financial markets, QE money could be spent via the government into infrastructure, green technology, or as a direct boost to household finances.

 The tools used by central banks since 2008 are exhausted and discredited: the problem needs fixing at its source.

 Rob Macquarie is an economist at Positive Money, which campaigns for a money and banking system that supports a fair, democratic and sustainable economy.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.